Talesoft/tale-jade/README.md

 You're using a framework with a template engine already, but you really want to try out Jade?
 Search no further.

-Thanks to the Tale Jade Community we got some modules for existing frameworks that allow you to use Tale Jade easily!
+Thanks to the Tale Jade Community there are some modules for existing frameworks that allow you to use Tale Jade easily!

 ### Laravel Framework
 - [Official Tale Jade Bridge](http://github.com/Talesoft/tale-jade-laravel)